checkmarx-ltd/cx-flow/docs/Tutorials.md

 <br/>

 This tutorial is designed to teach the following topics:
-* How to configure a Jira project for CxFlow
+* How to configure a Jira Cloud project for CxFlow
 * Automated ticket creation using CxFlow CLI
 * Scanning via CxFlow CLI